Ouyancheng/SimpleCalculatorForArduino/README.md

 This program supports variable assignment and some common functions.

+### Limitations:
-But the maximum length of identifier name is 16 bytes, maximum length of input string is 128 bytes and maximum number of different variables is 16.
+- The maximum length of identifier name is 16 bytes (ascii characters)
+- The maximum length of input string is 128 bytes (ascii characters)
+- The maximum number of different variables is 16
+- Passing incorrect number of parameters to a function may cause unexpected result.

 ### Adding New Functions:
 It's very simple to add new functions.
 Just open ASTWalker.hpp and scroll down to the end, you will see a bunch of else-if statements.
 And we can write a new else-if block between the last else-if block and the else block.